rivman/working-hours/README.md

 - User creates two calendars in Google
  - One for duty-roster (fast with recurring events)
  - One for working hours (on the go with any calendar application)
-- User connects with application to Google and print their monthly working hours sheets
+- User connects with this interface to Google and print their monthly working hours sheets